mui/material-ui/docs/data/material/components/button-group/button-group.md

 {{"demo": "LoadingButtonGroup.js"}}

-### Material You version
+### Material 3 version

-The default Material UI ButtonGroup components follows the Material Design 2 specs.
+The default Material UI ButtonGroup component follows the Material Design 2 specs.
-To get the Material You ([Material Design 3](https://m3.material.io/)) version, use the new experimental `@mui/material-next` package:
+To get the [Material 3](https://m3.material.io/) version, use the new experimental `@mui/material-next` package.

 ```js
 import ButtonGroup from '@mui/material-next/ButtonGroup';